Connecticut Court Records

 Are Connecticut Marriage Records Public?

-Anyone can obtain copies of a Connecticut marriage record as long as the requester is at least 18 years old.
-However, per state laws, members of the public are only issued certified records containing general information.
-Details of protected information, such as a social security number, are restricted from the public.
+Anyone can obtain copies of a Connecticut marriage record if the requester is at least 18 years old.
+However, per state law, members of the public are only issued certified records containing general information.
+Details of protected information, such as a Social Security number, are restricted from the public.
 Certified copies of a marriage record with such information can only be obtained by spouses named on the certificate or any other person authorized by the Connecticut Department of Public Health.

 How to Find Marriage Records in Connecticut

-You can find copies of a Connecticut marriage record by following several general steps.
+You can find copies of a Connecticut marriage record by following the steps outlined below:

 Step 1.
 Collect Information about the Marriage